ROCm/rccl/ext-tuner/README.md

 #### 2. `getCollInfo` (called upon collective call per communicator)

-Retrieves information about the collective algorithm, protocol, and other details for a given operation.
+Retrieves information about the collective algorithm, protocol, and number of channels for the given input parameters.

 - **Parameters**:
   - `collType` (ncclFunc_t): The collective type, e.g., `allreduce`, `allgather`, etc.